SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 ![*Tools* tab](~/user-guide/images/Tools_Tab.png)<br/>*The Template Editor in DataMiner 10.4.1*

-1. To add a new tool to the template, click the *Icon*, *Text*, *Rectangle*, or *Ellipse* button.
+1. To add a new layer to the template, click the *Icon*, *Text*, *Rectangle*, or *Ellipse* button.

    When you move your cursor to the preview, the cursor turns into a crosshair.

-1. In the preview, press and hold down the left mouse button to select the designated area for your new tool.
-The tool appears, surrounded by dotted lines in a frame around the selected area.
-Release the mouse button once you are happy with the size and shape of the tool.
+1. Within the preview, press and hold down the left mouse button to define the area for your new layer.
+The layer appears, enclosed by dotted lines in a frame around the selected area.
+Release the mouse button once you are satisfied with the size and shape of the tool.

-1. Optionally, you can resize the tool by dragging the frame edges or move the tool by dragging and dropping it with the left mouse button.
+1. Optionally, you can resize the layer by dragging the frame edges or move the layer by dragging and dropping it using the left mouse button.

    > [!NOTE]
-   > Alternatively, you can also adjust the size, shape, and position of the tool in the [*Dimensions* section](#specifying-layer-dimensions) of the *Settings* pane.
+   > Alternatively, you can also adjust the size, shape, and position of the layer in the [*Dimensions* section](#specifying-layer-dimensions) of the *Settings* pane.

-1. Optionally, you can add certain properties and/or conditional cases to the tool.
+1. Optionally, you can add certain properties and/or conditional cases to the layer.
 See [Specifying layer properties](#specifying-layer-properties) and [Adding conditional cases to a layer](#adding-conditional-cases-to-a-layer).

 ## Changing template settings